Skip Menu

 Billie.Lianoglou@ucsf.edu

 Sparks TN, Lianoglou BR, Adami RR, Pluym ID, Holliman K, Duffy J, Downum SL, Patel S, Faubel A, Boe NM, Field NT, Murphy A, Laurent LC, Jolley J, Uy C, Slavotinek AM, Devine P, Hodoglugil U, Van Ziffle J, Sanders SJ, MacKenzie TC, Norton ME.
 Exome Sequencing for Prenatal Diagnosis in Nonimmune Hydrops Fetalis.
-N Engl J Med 2020; 383:1746-1756.
-(PubMed)
+N Engl J Med 2020, Oct; 383:1746-1756.
+(NEJ)

 Mardy AH, Rangwala N, Hernandez-Cruz Y, Gosnell KA, Gonzalez JM, Norton ME, Sparks TN.
 Utility of chromosomal microarray for diagnosis in cases of nonimmune hydrops fetalis.
-Prenat Diagn 2020; 40(4):492-496.
-(PubMed)
+Prenat Diagn 2020 Mar; 40(4):492-496.
+(PubMed) (PubMed Central)

 Study Sponsors